Frequently Asked Questions

 Does Solomon work across a Zip Code with wide variation in house values?

 Yes.
 Zip Codes are used to calibrate unit cost data such as hourly labor and the price of lumber.
-Solomon does not use local house price sales data, only labor / material / climate / equipment costs that should be stable across local Zip Code areas.
+Solomon does not use local house price sales data, only labor / material / climate / equipment costs.
+Outlying areas within a zip code may have lower cost than metro areas in the same zip code.
+If that is the case, use the Factor feature as shown in the User Manual.

 Do the Solomon Quality Ratings match the FNMA Quality Ratings?

-Yes, the Solomon ratings are taken directly from National Building Cost 2016.
+Yes, the Solomon ratings are taken directly from National Building Cost 2018.
 NBC has 11 ratings.
-With the Quality Level Half Step feature, Solomon 7ses the same 11 ratings.
+With the Quality Level Half Step feature, Solomon uses the same 11 ratings.

 How would you answer an Underwriter with questions about how adjustments are determined?